On the Universality of Self-Supervised Learning: Implementation Details

 \section{Implementation Details}

-\textbf{Task Construction.} We build tasks based on images with a batch size of $B=16$.
-For data augmentation, we use the same data augmentation scheme as SimCLR to augment each image in the batch 5 times.
-In simple terms, we draw a random patch ($224\times 224$) from the original image, and then apply a random augmentation sequence composed of random horizontal flip, cropping, color jitter, etc.

-\textbf{Architecture and Settings.} We use C4-backbone, ResNet-18, and ResNet-50 backbones as our encoders for a fair comparison with different methods.
+We use C4-backbone, ResNet-18, and ResNet-50 backbones as our encoders for a fair comparison with different methods.
 The convolutional layers are followed by batch normalization, ReLU nonlinearity, and max pooling (strided convolution) respectively.
-The last layer is fed into a softmax classifier (a classification head).
+The last layer is fed into a MLP for $\mathcal{L}_{disc}$.
 These architectures are pre-trained and kept fixed during training.
 We optimize our model with a Stochastic Gradient Descent (SGD) optimizer, setting the momentum and weight decay values to $0.9$ and $10^{-4}$ respectively.
-The specific adjustments of the experimental settings corresponding to different experiments are illustrated in Section \ref{sec:6.2}-Subsection \ref{sec:6.5} of the main text.
-In the ablation experiments, we adopt the experimental settings used in the corresponding dataset, i.e., the experiment of ``Influence of $\lambda$'' is conducted on miniImageNet, so we adopt the experimental settings described in Section \ref{sec:6.5}.
+The specific adjustments of the experimental settings corresponding to different experiments are illustrated in Section \ref{sec:6.2} of the main text.
 All the experiments are apples-to-apples comparisons and performed on NVIDIA RTX 4090 GPUs.
+We build tasks based on images with a batch size of $B=16$.
+For data augmentation, we use the same data augmentation scheme as SimCLR to augment each image in the batch 5 times.
+In simple terms, we draw a random patch ($224\times 224$) from the original image, and then apply a random augmentation sequence composed of random horizontal flip, cropping, color jitter, etc.